 Audre Lorde

-Despite being one of the most incisive social critics of the 20th century, Black lesbian feminist poet Audre Lorde has received relatively little attention from philosophy and political theory.
+Black lesbian feminist poet Audre Lorde is among the most incisive social critics of the 20th century, but her work has received relatively little attention from philosophers and political theorists.
 My work on Lorde explores themes of political agency, epistemic resistance, and moral imagination across her essays, poetry, and speeches.
-My book project, The Unflinching Philosophy of Audre Lorde, includes chapters on survival and identity, on the role of feelings in her epistemology, on the “erotic” as a resource for coalitional politics, and on pedagogy and cross-generational change.
+My book project, The Unflinching Philosophy of Audre Lorde, includes chapters on survival and identity, on the role of feelings in her epistemology, on the “erotic” as a resource for coalitional politics, and on poetry, anti-imperialism, and cross-generational change.

 Black and white photo of a pensive Audre Lorde, hand on chin.
 Photo by K. Kendall, 1980